mxro/maxrohde-web/content/posts/2020/2020-05-08-april-review-creating-a-workout-program/index.md

 ---
-title: "April Review: Creating a Workout Program"
+title: 'April Review: Creating a Workout Program'
-date: "2020-05-08"
+date: '2020-05-08'
 tags:
-  - "exercise"
+  - 'exercise'
-  - "habits"
+  - 'habits'
-  - "tracking"
+  - 'tracking'
-coverImage: "workout-program.png"
+coverImage: 'workout-program.png'
 ---

 April marks the slow descent into Autumn in the Southern Hemisphere.
 Like everywhere else in the world, we are still in lockdown.
 I am working from home, which is not too bad.